ericspod/PiProjects/router/Readme.md

 and as a wireless access point.
 The idea is to provide the features of a home router but with filtering done through hosts configuration to block unwanted traffic, provide a way of monitoring traffic, and cacheing DNS queries.

+The network diagram below illustrates the current home network and the new one setup with the RPi.
+It assumes the home router is the gateway to the internet with IP 192.168.1.1.
+The WiFi access point for the network will be moved to the RPi and that for the router turned off.

 ![Network Diagram](PiDiagram.png)

 ### Setup Ethernet